colinSeven8/Clicky-Game/README.md

 ****
 ## Clicky Game - The What and Why
-Text your memory with this genius game!
+Test your memory with this genius game!

 ****
 ## Tech used by Clicky Game